appscode/blog/content/post/gke-opensearch/index.md

 redisversions.catalog.kubedb.com                  2022-02-10T04:31:43Z
 ```

-## Deploy Elasticsearch Cluster
+## Deploy OpenSearch Cluster

-Now we are going to Install Elasticsearch with the help of KubeDB.
+Now we are going to Install OpenSearch with the help of KubeDB.
 At first, let's create a Namespace in which we will deploy the cluster.

 ```bash